Rayicer/TransFuse/README.md

 	+ run `process.py` to preprocess all the data, which generates `data_{train, val, test}.npy` and `mask_{train, val, test}.npy`.
 	+ alternatively, the processed data is provided here.

-2. Downloading pretrained models:
+2. Testing:
+	+ downloading our trained TransFuse-S from here to `./snapshots/`.
+	+ run `test_isic.py --ckpt_path='snapshots/TransFuse-19.pth'`

+3. Training:
 	+ downloading DeiT-small from [DeiT repo](https://github.com/facebookresearch/deit) to `./pretrained`.
 	+ downloading resnet-34 from [timm Pytorch](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-weights/resnet34-43635321.pth) to `./pretrained`.
-	+ (Optional) downloading our trained TransFuse-S from here to `./snapshots/`.

-3. Testing:
-	+ run `test_isic.py --ckpt_path='snapshots/TransFuse-19.pth'`

-4. Training:
 	+ run `train_isic.py`; you may also want to change the default saving path or other hparams.

 ## Reference